 Today I have another super easy craft idea to share with you that you can get the kids involved in – it’s the most genius way to make Christmas star decorations!
 Credit where credit is due, it was actually my aunt who showed us how to make these, when we were visiting my parents in Germany four years ago during our time in Berlin (this is actually a revised version of a similar post I wrote back then, with new photos and updated text).
 Can you believe, these gorgeous 3D stars are made out of simple paper sandwich bags?!

-The technique was really so simple that we ended up just churning them out, and now literally have them hanging in every window of the house.
-And in case you are looking to throw some last minute Christmas sparkle at your home, I thought I’d take you through the steps here.
-It takes about two minutes per star, and it’s super cheap too – a bag of 100 sandwich bags, selling at just a couple of Euros, will give you around a dozen of these beautiful, large stars!
+The technique was really so simple that we ended up just churning them out, and literally had them hanging in every window of the house.
+It takes about two minutes per star, and it’s super cheap too – a bag of 100 sandwich bags, selling at just a couple of pounds, will give you around a dozen of these beautiful, large stars!

 Here’s what you need:

 - 8 white paper sandwich bags, per star (those bags with the side fold, as shown in the picture below)

 - a pair of scissors

 A needle and thread will also come in handy, for hanging them up afterwards.